syncfusion-content/windowsforms-docs/WindowsForms/AutoComplete/faq/How-to-implement-AutoComplete-with-RichTextBox-control.md

 ---
 layout: post
-title: How to implement AutoComplete with RichTextBox control | WindowsForms | Syncfusion
+title: How to implement AutoComplete with RichTextBox control | Windows Forms | Syncfusion
 description: How to implement AutoComplete with RichTextBox control
-platform: WindowsForms
+platform: windowsforms
 control: Editors Package
 documentation: ug
 ---